 B) Issues Relating to Loans

 Loans from foreign owners in Vietnam need to be paid through the company’s capital account and often need to be registered.
-Loans that aren’t documented as such can be treated as revenue (incurring tax obligations).
+Not documented loans can be treated as revenue (incurring tax obligations).
 Banks may also refuse to allow the company to return an undocumented loan.
 Be careful with any loans to a newly created company in Vietnam.

 C) Failure to Pay the Business License Tax

 The business license tax is small but failure to pay it on time incurs a small penalty and potentially a lot of time to address the situation.

 D) Unsatisfactory Inspection by the Tax Department

 The Tax Department will visit your business address to verify the business, usually a short period after the ERC is issued.
 This review requires that the operation is legitimate.
 You’ll need to have the official blue panel for the business on display, in addition to an office and staff.
 Your legal representative will also need to be in attendance.

 E) Failing to Register for VAT